Production processes

 Fast and precise contours, openings, slots, and recesses are achievable with 5-axis CNC milling machines.

-Plastic sheets are usually cut mechanically using CNC milling.
+Plastic sheets are usually cut mechanically using CNC technology.

 Product applications for plastic sheet forming